 Top London Electricians with professional Support at your reach within 24|7

-If you’re looking for electricians in N1 Islington then look no further.
-Ko Electrical Ltd specialise in electrical testing and installation within London including N1 Islington.
-KO Electrical ltd’s team of electricians and engineers are fully qualified and work to the British Standard BS7671- Amendment 1 2011.
+If you’re looking for Barbican Electrician then look no further.
+Ko Electrical specialise in electrical testing and installation within London including Barbican area.
+KO Electrical’s team of electricians and engineers are fully qualified and work to the British Standard BS7671- Amendment 1 2011.

 We have very competitive prices with all workmanship Guaranteed.
 To find out more about us and the electrical services that we offer, take a look through our website or call us on our local telephone number to speak with one of our friendly, fully trained staff.

 They will be able to provide advice on the electrical work needed, and arrange a dedicated time slot for an electrician to attend.
 Alternatively, you can request a call back and one of our team will contact you.

 We can provide a 1 hour emergency electrician service to Barbican, or for less urgent jobs we can provide a same day service.
 Simply call our local, 24 hour phone number and we can arrange an electrician to be with you in a one hour response time.

 Why do I need to have my wiring tested?

 Electricity will always find the easiest path to earth.
 Any faults or weaknesses within your electrical installation or portable appliances can go undetected.
 In the event of another fault developing, this could lead to serious risk of fire, electrocution or death.For example, a 13-amp ring-main without earth continuity could render all metal parts of appliances plugged into it “LIVE” if one item on the ring developed a fault to earth.